Wednesday, February 14, 2024

 Available via Amazon.

-Monika: You met her as your marriage was reaching its breaking point and you were together for 14 years.
-Was she surprised about your transness?
-How did you come out to her?
+Monika: You met her while your relationship of fourteen years was reaching its breaking point.
+Was she surprised by your transness, and how did you come out to her?

 Lucy: I showed her a FaceApp photo - that was my prop.
 She was completely unprepared.

-Monika: Why did you choose Lucy for your name?
-Is it because it was practical to add “y” to your deadname?
+Monika: Why did you choose the name Lucy?
+Was it simply practical to add a “y” to your deadname?

-Monika: In Vanity Fair, you wrote that you wear little makeup and you take no interest in how you are viewed by passersby and whether you are misgendered.
-How do you do it?
-For me, I find it so difficult.
-I never go out without my makeup and I am always super conscious of being gaped at by men and very sensitive to being misgendered.
+Monika: In Vanity Fair, you wrote that you wear little makeup and that you do not concern yourself with how passersby perceive you or whether you are misgendered.
+How do you manage that?
+For me, I find it very difficult.
+I never go out without my makeup, and I am always hyper-aware of being gawked at by men and very sensitive to being misgendered.

 Lucy: In retrospect, I was doing a bit of fronting there.
 I did go through a period of avoiding makeup (I was being puritanical; it didn’t seem “honest”).
 But now I wear makeup (a five-minute routine: eyeshadow, mascara, concealer, lipstick) every time I leave the house.
 Obviously I care about how I’m perceived, but I have done a pretty good job of walking a straight line, out in the streets, and not taking in the side view.
 Sometimes people stare so hard that I notice, but mostly I don’t.